Eric Hehman: Greenville

 Hehman has as the head football coach at Greenville College in Greenville, Illinois, an NCAA Division III, school from 2005 to 2009.
-He led the Panthers to a 7–3 record in 2009 including a berth in the NCCAA 2009 Victory Bowl (losing to Geneva College 29–28).
+He led the Panthers to a 7–3 record in 2009 including a berth in the 2009 Victory Bowl (losing to Geneva College 29–28).
 This was the first postseason appearance for Greenville since 2000.
 The team also captured the Upper Midwest Athletic Conference South Division championship (3–0 record), which was the first Division III conference title for the program.
 In his five years at Greenville, his teams posted an overall record of 25–22.

 Malone

 On December 28, 2009, Hehman was named the new head coach of the Malone Pioneers football team.
 Hehman took over for four-year head coach Mike Gardner, who resigned recently to take the head coaching position at his former institution, Tabor College in Hillsboro, Kansas.

 In his first season at Malone, his team finished 3–7 (2–5 in conference play).